Understanding where ransomware comes from

 All effective security starts with basic IT hygiene

-Make sure that you only use operating systems (desktop and mobile) and locally installed applications that are still supported by their developers where does ransomware come from.
+Make sure that you only use operating systems (desktop and mobile) and locally-installed applications which are still supported by their developers.
 Commit to ensuring that all updates are applied promptly.
 If necessary get a managed IT service provider to take care of this.

 Only use applications from reputable sources.
 If you use open-source software then have a plan in place for keeping it updated.
 Remember that the fact that it is community-managed means that no single person or organization has default responsibility for keeping it secure so you may have to take care of this yourself.